Surfing in Jastarnia, Hel: Poland’s Best Surf Lessons and Travel Guide

 Best Season to Surf Jastarnia

-- The High Swell Season: September to March.
+- The High Swell Season – Our Recommendation: September to March.
 This period experiences the strongest Baltic energy.
-The swells are more frequent and provide powerful rides through sections that can become surprisingly hollow during autumn and winter storms.
-The offshore winds from the south are more common, though the water and air temperatures require high-quality winter gear.
+However, the water and air temperatures require high-quality winter gear.
+Although cold, there are waves.

 Surf Spots and Beaches in Jastarnia